farhannysf/apx_bot/README.md

 This project is made to improve convenience and reduce time spent when checking current mission and number of players of APX ArmA 3 servers through Discord integration.

 # Features
 The bot is actively hosted on APX Discord guild.
 It is able to show current mission, number of players and active players list on either server 1 or 4 when !serverstats command is invoked by a user.
-The bot is also containerized using Docker to provide more convenience in deployment.
+The bot is also containerized using Docker to provide more portability in deployment and use Sentry for logging and error tracking.

 ### Usage example